rafael346/eventapi/README.md

 ## Overview
 The application is basically a CRUD, made to manage events made with SpringBoot and PostgreSQL.

-### Technical decisions
-I used a simple architecture just applying the basic concepts and patterns of api development.

-Because it's just one specific table, without many links and with a low volume of data, the database could be either relational or non-relational.

 ## How to Run

 ### Pre-requisites